StackExchange/dnscontrol/documentation/preview-push.md

 * `--domains value`
   * Specifies a comma-separated list of domains to include.
     Typically all domains are included in `preview`/`push`.
-Wildcards are not permitted except `*` at the start of the entry.
+Wildcards are permitted `*` at the start of the entry.
 For example, `--domains example.com,*.in-addr.arpa` would include `example.com` plus all reverse lookup domains.
+A wildcard suffix is permitted if the domain contains a tag, and indicates all configured tags of that domain should be selected.
+A wildcard tagged domain `--domains=example.com!*` would include `example.com!foo` and `example.com!bar` but not `example.com`.

 * `--v foo=bar`
   * Sets the variable `foo` to the value `bar` prior to